Level 1

 Dictionary

-1) competition-noun /ˌkɒm.pəˈtɪʃ.ən/-situation in which someone is trying to win something or be more successful than someone else:
+1) competition-noun /ˌkɒm.pəˈtɪʃ.ən/-a situation in which someone is trying to win something or be more successful than someone else:

 Competition for jobs is intense.